 - Thomas Zacharia, 1980, Deputy Director of ORNL Computer Science and Mathematics Division

-- Pramod Vishwanath, 1993, Professor of Electrical and Computer Engineering at University of Illinois at Urbana–Champaign
+- Pramod Vishwanath, 1993, Professor of Electrical and Computer Engineering at the University of Illinois at Urbana–Champaign

 - Sandeep Pradhan, 1994, Department of Electrical Engineering and Computer Science, University of Michigan